apache/age-website/docs/intro/agload.md

 ```
 - check if the graph has been loaded properly and perform difference analysis between ids created automatically and picked from the files.

-- labels `country` and `city` were created with id field in the file
+- labels `Country` and `City` were created with id field in the file
-- labels `country2` and `city2` were created with no id field in the file.
+- labels `Country2` and `City2` were created with no id field in the file.
 ```postgresql
 SELECT COUNT(*) FROM agload_test_graph."Country2";
 SELECT COUNT(*) FROM agload_test_graph."City2";